metal-crow/Dark-Souls-PvP-AI/README.md

  * Cheat Engine and the table are only used to lock the camera's x rotation to 3.141592.
 If you dont want to use them, figure out how to do that yourself.
  * Ill soon have a better table up where locking the camera doesnt crash Dark Souls.
 Just use a script that AOB scans `F3 0F 11 83 44 01 00 00 80 BB 63 02 00 00 00`, noops, then lock camera x normally.
 * Download the source code and compile with [FANN](http://leenissen.dk/).
 Add the FANN dlls and the vJoyInterface dll to the exe's folder.
-* Train the defense neural network and put the .net file in a folder in the .exe's location called "Neural Nets"
+* Train the defense neural network (see the methods in InitalizeFANN, use the main method in there with them) and put the .net file in a folder in the .exe's location called "Neural Nets"
+ * Or use the already trained nets in the latest release
 * (If you want the gui) Import the folder for the GUI into eclipse and run that.
 Or run the included .jar file.
 * Run the PvP AI whenever the opponent is ready.